What parents need to know

 Is it any good?

-With a storyline thinner than the protagonist's stereotyped rich girlfriend and enough lead-heavy dialogue to sink a movie of twice the caliber, BOOGEYMAN is a bloated 86 minutes of overzealous spookiness, to be admired primarily by aspiring sound-effects specialists.
+The storyline is thinner than the protagonist's stereotyped rich girlfriend, and there's enough lead-heavy dialogue to sink a movie of twice the caliber.
+BOOGEYMAN is a bloated 86 minutes of overzealous spookiness, to be admired primarily by aspiring sound-effects specialists.
 The movie cuts to the chase quickly but then wallows in atmospherics.
 Lengthy scenes reveal nothing more than predictable, two-dimensional characters.
 Ominous portent is constant.
 The creaking house, unnerving close-ups, quick cuts, and flickering lights might make some viewers seasick and others wish they could TiVo to the final confrontation.

 Touches of humor, some genuinely spooky moments, and the occasional flash of decent acting keep this movie a notch above straight-to-video caliber.
 Watching Tim at the child counseling center offers a hint that this movie could be richer, more interesting fare, but then the next scene -- a possible boogeyman lurking behind a ceiling tile -- tugs us back to the over-the-top forcedness of it all.